Fantomas

 68

-Now, before we get into the fundamentals of how you can watch 'Fantomas' right now, here are some details about the P.A.C., Société Nouvelle des Établissements Gaumont (SNEG), PCM adventure flick.
+Now, before we get into the full breakdown of how you can watch 'Fantomas' right now, here are some details about the P.A.C., Société Nouvelle des Établissements Gaumont (SNEG), PCM adventure flick.
 Fantomas starring Jean Marais, Louis de Funès, Mylène Demongeot, Jacques Dynam has a NR rating, a runtime of about 1 hr 44 min.
 The release date of the movie is April 5th, 1966.
-The movie received a user score of 68/100 on TMDb, which is informed by reviews from 785 platform users.
+The movie received a user score of 68/100 on TMDb, which reflects reviews from 785 active users.

-Thinking about what happens in this film?
+Curious about the story behind it?
 Here's the plot: "Fantômas is a man of many disguises.
 He uses maquillage as a weapon.
 He can impersonate anyone using an array of masks and can create endless confusion by constantly changing his appearance."

-Eager to watch 'Fantomas' right from your couch?
-Hunting down a streaming service to buy, rent, download, or view the André Hunebelle-directed movie via subscription can be confusing, so we here at Moviefone want to take the pressure off.
+Ready to press play on 'Fantomas' without leaving the house?
+Tracking down a streaming service to buy, rent, download, or view the André Hunebelle-directed movie via subscription can be a huge pain, so we here at Moviefone want to help you out.

 powered by JustWatch logo